 The Cumberland Lodge Report, Understanding and Policing Gangs, explores the attraction to gangs, to improve public understanding and inform approaches to policing them more effectively.

-It draws on the wisdom and experience of a cross-sector delegation of police officers, academics and researchers, non-governmental organisations, policymakers and practitioners, who attended our three-day conference in June 2019.
+It draws on the wisdom and experience of a cross-sector delegation of police officers, academics and researchers, non-governmental organisations, policymakers and practitioners, who attended a three-day conference at Cumberland Lodge in June 2019.
 This was the 38th annual Police Conference to take place at Cumberland Lodge.

 The key themes and best-practice recommendations that emerged from our independent research and roundtable conference were reviewed and refined at an expert consultation involving diverse conference representatives and further specialists in the field, in October 2019.

-Understanding and Policing Gangs was launched with a panel discussion at New Scotland Yard, on Tuesday 28 January 2020, featuring Dr Simon Harding (University of West London), Chief Constable Olivia Pinkney QPM (Hampshire Constabulary), and Noël Williams (Peer Power).
+Understanding and Policing Gangs was launched with a panel discussion at New Scotland Yard, on Tuesday 28 January 2020, with guest panelists Dr Simon Harding (University of West London), Chief Constable Olivia Pinkney QPM (Hampshire Constabulary), and Noël Williams (Peer Power).

 It is written by Dr Robert McLean (University of the West of Scotland), an early-career researcher who specialises in gang crime, who we commissioned support this 12-month project as a freelance Research Associate.